EU prepares legal action against AstraZeneca: reports | DW | 22.04.2021

 The EU has repeatedly clashed with the British-Swedish firm in recent months, and has moved towards other manufacturers.
 The bloc recently decided not to excersise its options for another 300 million doses from AstraZeneca, amid evidence of very rare blood clot side effects.

-The EU is increasingly aligning itself with the BioNTech-Pfizer vaccine, which has met delivery targets and enjoys the confidence of vaccine recipients.
+The EU is increasingly aligning itself with the BioNTech-Pfizer vaccine, which has exceeded delivery targets and enjoys the confidence of vaccine recipients.

+Commission Chief Ursula von der Leyen said last week that BioNTech-Pfizer "has proven to be a reliable partner.
+It has delivered on its commitments, and it is responsive to our needs.
+This is to the immediate benefit of EU citizens."

 This is a breaking news story and will be updated as more details become available.